Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Spin-sharpening transition

 \section{Spin-sharpening transition}

 Having explored the purification dynamics within an $s$ sector, we explore the purification of a superposition spread across $s$ sectors.
 We again entangle the chain with an ancilla qubit.
 This time, the ancilla is in $\ket{0}$, and the chain has a spin quantum number $s_0$, in superposition with the ancilla's being in $\ket{1}$ and the chain's having $s_1$.
 The dynamics may purify the ancilla in a given measurement trajectory.
 In this case, the chain's state has collapsed onto the $s_0$ (or $s_1$) sector.
 Consequently, the measurement outcomes' probability of being compatible with the system's having $s_1$ (or $s_0$) vanishes.
-An observer can therefore, knowing the circuit, learn the spin quantum number by monitoring the measurement outcomes.
+An observer {with knowledge of the circuit can} learn the spin quantum number by monitoring measurement outcomes {(though doing so may require the ability to classically simulate the circuit with post-selected measurement outcomes).}

 Comparing spin sharpening with U(1)-charge sharpening is illuminating.
 One can estimate as follows the total charge of qubits undergoing a U(1)-symmetric hybrid circuit: Running the circuit, one obtains $ptL$ measurement outcomes (0s and 1s), on average.
 Consider averaging the outcomes, multiplying by $L$, and rounding to the nearest integer.
 If $t \sim L$, this procedure estimates the charge accurately~\citep{barratt2022transitions}.
 If the dynamics are SU(2)-symmetric on average (as in Sec.~\ref{sec:SU2}), sequential measurements fail to commute.
 Hence later measurements render partially irrelevant the information obtained from earlier measurements.
 An observer cannot obviously learn $s$ ever.
 Nevertheless, we numerically identify a measurement-induced transition at a measurement rate $p_\#$.
 We call this transition a \emph{spin-sharpening} transition.
 It separates regimes in which an observer can ($p>p_\#$) and cannot ($p<p_\#$) identify $s$ from the measurement outcomes, with a probability tending to unity as the $L\rightarrow \infty$.